 But if you’re not intending to restock in Pomabamba, I suggest having more fortitude, and a better map than I had, and heading up towards Yanacon pass and down to Jancapampa.
-My best advice is just commit to hiking up in the right direction and eventually you’ll find the trail and the pass.
+My best advice is just to commit to hiking up in the right direction and eventually, you’ll find the trail and the pass.

 Jancapampa is a small village where you can purchase cookies and instant noodles, so if you’re running short on supplies, this is where you’ll want to restock.

 Day 7: Jancapampa (3500m/11,480ft) to Quebrada Tuctubamba (3800m/12,470ft)